hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Events.md

   * ![](/img/icons/editicon.png) - Edit Event.
   * ![](/img/icons/deleteicon.png) - Delete Event.

-<q>**Events with Cloud Code!** You cannot delete an Event that has Cloud Code script attached to it - you'll get and error message if you attempt to delete the Event.</q>
+<q>**Events with Cloud Code!** You cannot delete an Event that has Cloud Code script attached to it.
+To fully delete an Event's Cloud Code, you must open the Cloud Editor for the Event and click *Delete*. </q>

 ## Creating a New Event Configuration